 On our first day in Bali we headed for the famed Kuta Beach.
 The current Lonely Planet guide offers a list of “Top 25 Experiences” in Bali, with Kuta Beach right up there.
 According to their experts, “Tourism on Bali began here and is there any question why? . . .Kuta Beach was and always will be Bali’s best beach.”
-At least that’s the Lonely Planet version.
+At least that’s one version of visiting Bali.

 If our experience today is anything to go by, we can pitch our Lonely Planet guide in the trash.
 Or perhaps just pitch it on Kuta Beach.
 Because when we got there all we saw was trash, lots and lots of trash: on the sand, in the water and even clinging to the stray ankle.
 Plastic bags, bottles, cans, papers and heaven knows what else.
 It was downright filthy.
 This is the dirtiest beach we have ever seen, anywhere.

 Our research told us that Kuta was one of the more built-up areas of Bali.
 Therefore, we were expecting crowds, but what we saw was not the detritus of a few too many holiday merry-makers.
 This was a public sanitation disaster.

 It’s not surprising that the beach was practically devoid of people, though there were a few intrepid souls sizzling away on the sand.
 They were lobster-red and had the look of folks who had come to Bali to enjoy the beach, and were damn well going to, regardless of the rubbish.
 One sad-looking girl sat at the water’s edge amidst sodden debris, a lonely mermaid washed ashore from the sea of litter.

 Trash walking on Kuta Beach.

 Surely this couldn’t be the normal state of affairs–there must be some explanation.
 Perhaps a garbage scow had recently overturned?
 Maybe the beach patrol was on strike.
 Bali has a reputation for being one of the most beautiful places on earth, so how could this be happening?